 Noise, defined as unwanted or excessive sound, is an undesirable by-product of our modern way of life.
 From these known effects of noise, criteria have been established to help protect the public health and safety and prevent disruption of certain human activities.
 This criterion is based on such known impacts of noise on people as speech interference, sleep interference, physiological responses, hearing loss and annoyance.
 Highway traffic noise is a major contributor to overall transportation noise and is considered to be a line source of energy from which the energy levels dissipate vertically and laterally from the roadway.
 Traffic noise is not constant.
 It varies as each vehicle passes a point.
-The time-varying characteristics of environmental noise are analyzed statistically to determine the duration and intensity of noise.
+The time-varying characteristics of environmental noise are analyzed statistically to determine the duration and intensity of noise exposure.
+In an urban environment, noise is made up of two distinct parts.
+One is ambient or background noise.
 Wind noise and distant traffic noise make up the acoustical environment surrounding the project.
 These sounds are not readily recognized, but combine to produce a nonirritating ambient sound level.
 This background sound level varies throughout the day, being lowest at night and highest during the day.
 The other component of urban noise is intermittent and louder than the background noise.
 Transportation noise and local industrial noise are examples of this type of noise.
 It is for these reasons that environmental noise is analyzed statistically.